Synobsys/synobsys.github.io/how-to/how-to-add-an-entity-to-your-module.md

     * Label
     * Label (plural)
     * Order by attribute
-1. In the Indexes tab review the Unique \<Natural key attribute\> index
 1. Check that the entity and all the attributes have proper descriptions.

 ## Add database actions for the new entity